 We’ve also got a hobby injection moulder in our Newtown workshop, where we’ve brewed up experimental frames on the spot – one-offs made from milk bottle lids, plastic ocean waste, or even plastic keys from a discarded keyboard.
 We’ll give anything a try.

 To us, quality doesn’t mean perfection down to the last micron or shade of Pantone.
 Yes, we’ve got 16 regular colours in our range.
 But between every run, we’re looking forward to some happy accidents.
 The industry standard is to purge before ingredients go in for the next batch, which means kilos of waste at every change.
 That’s not Dresden.
 Those in-between colours become specials in an ever-changing and unpredictable ‘blackboard’ menu.
 Yum.

 It’s only the start

 We’re on a mission.
-There are new materials to test, new colours to create, and we’ve built a mobile trailer to visit festivals and regional centres, making quality optics accessible to more Australians.
+There are new materials to test, new colours to create, and we’ve built a mobile trailer to visit regional centres, making quality optics accessible to more Australians.

 We hope you’ll be part of the experience.